raspberrypilearning/from-me-to-you/en/step_6.md

 --- collapse ---
 ---
-title: Sharing Instructions & Notes and Credits
+title: Scratch Instructions and Notes and Credits
 ---

 In the **Instructions** box tell people how to use your project:
 + Include all the instructions that the user needs to explore your project fully.
 + Make sure your instructions are given step-by-step and are simple.
 Instructions are easier to read if you list them.
-+ Include all the user interaction requried such as clicking the green flag to start and which sprites to click on.
++ Include all the user interaction such as clicking the green flag to start and which sprites to click on.
 + Let the user know if the project includes sound as they may need to wear headphones or turn the volume up on their device.

-In the **Notes and Credits** box be thankful:
+In the **Notes and Credits** box:
 + Thank the people who created the projects that inspired you.
 You could even include the web addess of the projects.
-+ In your own project, did you include images for sprites and/or music or other sounds which you sourced from another Scratch project or from the World Wide Web?
++ Did you include images or sounds which were created by someone else?
 If so, credit the source/s in this box.

 --- /collapse ---